Pelvic Floor Disorders, Pelvic Girdle Pain, and Symphysis Pubis Dysfunction following sports injury

 - Patients with obesity have wide-ranging symptoms from urinary, bowel and sexual dysfunction problems as well as uterovaginal collapse.

 - Urinary incontinence, fecal incontinence and sexual dysfunction are more prevalent in patients with obesity.

 Weight loss plays a major role in the improvement of these symptoms in such patients.
 The treatment of symptoms leads to an improvement in their quality of life.
 (3)

 Treatment of Pelvic Floor Dysfunction

-These treatments may offer some relief to the sufferers of pelvic floor dysfunction, but when the underlying problem is an unstable pelvis, they do not mend the actual source of the problem, and therefore do not bring permanent relief.
+These treatments may offer some temporary relief to the sufferers of pelvic floor dysfunction, but when the underlying problem is an unstable pelvis, they do not mend the actual source of the problem, and therefore do not bring permanent relief.
 Sufferers continue to live with PFD trying to “control” the symptoms, but the symptoms still decrease their enjoyment of life.